juyeoncho/juyeoncho.github.io/_pages/research.md

 ### Papers

-Tomioka, Satoshi, and Juyeon Cho.
+Tomioka, Satoshi and Juyeon Cho.
 Submitted.
 The Honorific Mismatch in Korean and Japanese and its Implications in Pragmatic and Social Meaning.
 Contrastive Pragmatics.

 Cho, Juyeon.
 2018.
 Korean Wh-island Effects in Scrambling Constructions.
 In S. Fukuda, M. S.
 Kim, and M.-J. Park (Eds.), Proceedings of the 25th Japanese/Korean Linguistics Conference (JK25).